Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorems and

 with inputs $a_1, \dots, a_k$ anticlockwise on the ordinary segment of the boundary, and $c_1, \dots, c_l$ clockwise on the thick segment.
 Each disc contributes with the same sign as it would towards

 but with a twist of

-Here $\triangle_l = \sum_{i<j} (\lvert c_i \rvert - 1)(\lvert c_j \rvert - 1)$ as before, and $\square_l = \sum_j (\lvert c_j \rvert - 1)$; we call this $\square$ rather than $\maltese$ to distinguish it from the corresponding quantity for the $a_i$.
+Here \smash{$\triangle_l = \sum_{i<j} (\lvert c_i \rvert - 1)(\lvert c_j \rvert - 1)$} as before, and \smash{$\square_l = \sum_j (\lvert c_j \rvert - 1)$}; we call this $\square$ rather than~$\maltese$ to distinguish it from the corresponding quantity for the $a_i$.

 As usual, we have to choose regular perturbation data, and we do this by induction on the number of inputs, compatibly with degeneration of the domain in the following sense.
-After a degeneration, each of the components looks like the domain of a curve defining $\Theta$ (but with strictly fewer $a$- or $c$-inputs), $\LMF$, $\mu_\bL$, or $\mu_\Fuk$, for which we have already defined perturbation data.
-We require that the perturbation data induced by the degeneration agree with those already defined on each component. \end{definition}
+After a~degeneration, each of the components looks like the domain of a curve defining $\Theta$ (but with strictly fewer $a$- or $c$-inputs), $\LMF$, $\mu_\bL$, or $\mu_\Fuk$, for which we have already defined perturbation data.
+We require that the perturbation data induced by the degeneration agree with those already defined on each component. \end{Definition}

-\begin{remark} Discs of a similar form to \cref{figTheta}, with a distinguished input and output separated by arbitrarily many inputs on either side, appear in the definition of Ganatra's $2$-pointed closed--open map \cite[Section 5.6]{GanatraThesis}. \end{remark}
+\begin{Remark} Discs of a similar form to Figure~\ref{figTheta}, with a distinguished input and output separated by arbitrarily many inputs on either side, appear in the definition of Ganatra's $2$-pointed closed-open map \cite[Section~5.6]{GanatraThesis}. \end{Remark}

-\subsection{$\Theta$ is a homomorphism}
+\subsection{$\boldsymbol{\Theta}$ is a homomorphism}